yiranyyu/starter-academic/content/home/experience.md

         Project: Cross-Modal Omni Interaction Modeling for Phrase Grounding

         * Adressed the phrase grounding accuracy problem as the primary researcher.
-        * Devised a novel model to capture complex spatial and semantic relationship among image regions and phrases through multi-level multi-modal interactin.
+        * Devised a novel model to capture complex spatial and semantic relationship among image regions and phrases through multi-level multi-modal interaction.
-        * THe new method improved the grounding accuracy for 6.15% on Flickr30K Entities and 21.25% on ReferItGame.
+        * The new method improved the grounding accuracy by 6.15% on Flickr30K Entities and 21.25% on ReferItGame.

 design:
   columns: '2'